Rishikesh799/ML_projects/README.md

 So we see that from pairplot that all featues are highly corealated with target variable so choose linear regression model.

-And check model performance  on the basis of r2 scre which is very good 0.82.
+And check model performance  on the basis of r2 score which is very good 0.82.